Kytoshi/PDF-to-IMG/README.md

-# PDF to IMG Converter
+# 🧩 PDF to IMG Converter
+*Mass converts PDF files into Pngs.*

+---

+## 📘 Overview
+Goes through input folder and reads through the entire pdf.
+Will create a png for each page, labeling accordingly to the source file and page number.

+---

+## ⚙️ Features
+- ✅ Converts PDF pages into IMG

+---

-## Requirements
+## 🧰 Requirements
+- Windows 10 or later
+- Python 3.13+
-Requires a "input" and "output" folder in the same directory as the execute / python file.
+- Requires a "input" and "output" folder in the same directory as the execute / python file.

-## Description
-Takes multiple PDF files in the **Input** folder and converts them into images (png).
-If multiple pages within one pdf, will print all pages and number the page at the end of the png file name.